OpenMined/PyDentity/projects/opus/README.md

-# PryVote
+# Opus

-Opus is a SSI-driven Credentialing project.
+Opus is a SSI-driven third party data onboarding project.
 The project is in early development.

 ## Pre-requisites